 Interesting facts:

-- Venus is often called the “sister planet” of Earth due to their similar size and composition.
+- Venus is often called Earth's ‘sister planet’ because of their similar size and composition.

 - Venus has the highest temperatures in our solar system, with surface temperatures hot enough to melt lead.